werf/kubedog/README.md

 Kubedog is a library and cli utility that allows watching and following kubernetes resources in CI/CD deploy pipelines.

+This library is used in the [dapp CI/CD tool](https://github.com/flant/dapp) to track resources during deploy process.

 ## Installation

 Install library: